isabella232/devo-ps.github.io/source/blog/docker-dos-and-donts.md

 <script async class='speakerdeck-embed' data-id='9b9300600cbe01326b873a4a8db3af3a' data-ratio='1.33333333333333' src='//speakerdeck.com/assets/embed.js'></script>

-I gave a short (last minute) presentation at the [Shanghai Docker meetup last Saturday](http://www.meetup.com/Docker-Shanghai/events/197476672/).
+I gave a short (last minute) presentation at the [Shanghai Docker meetup last Saturday](http://www.meetup.com/Docker-Shanghai/events/197476672/) at VMware's office.
 We talked about how experience using Docker while building [devo.ps](http://devo.ps) and gave some basic advices as to what to do (and what not to).

 ## Why we chose Docker?